WELCOME TO LEAH WAYBRIGHT AND INNERTAINMENT!

 She also took first place at a Rockefeller State Park charity event, for a floral design she created in support of the blooming of the peonies.
 The peonies were donated by the Japanese to the Rockefeller State Park, as a tribute to the families who lost loved ones on 9/11.
 At the time the flowers were donated and planted, the Japanese also sent a crew to help install the flowers and provided guidance to the park on how to maintain and care for them.
 If you haven't seen the display, it is really worth a trip over to the park to see them when they are blooming.
 She also won the first place award this year - for "Best Use of Peonies" in this prestigious competition for charity.

-In April 2012, Leah was honored to entertain the Judge's Council at the Federated Garden Clubs of Pennsylvania's Annual Convention, at the Hyatt Convention Center at Penn's Landing, in Philadelphia.
+Leah was honored to entertain the Judge's Council at the Federated Garden Clubs of Pennsylvania's Annual Convention, at the Hyatt Convention Center at Penn's Landing, in Philadelphia.
 Sponsored by Longwood Gardens, it was a VERY tough room especially with the presence of the National Garden Club President, Shirley Nicolai in attendance.
 Leah created on the spot seven amazing designs which were subsequently raffled off - to the delight of the attendees - at the end of the program.
 At this point, Leah creates her designs much like a chef - heading to the floral wholesaler only to pick and choose the flowers that are unique, special and fresh that day - and then creates her designs extemporaneously based on her feelings at the moment.
 Leah completely wowed the audience with her amazing talent and creativity - and in watching her, it is hard to believe how much of the program was improvised around a few simple props and containers.
 Leah has become fluent and intuitive at thinking way outside the box and bending - even breaking the rules.
 Her designs never cease to amaze and delight her audience - no matter what level of education and sophistication.
 It was gratifying to this council of judges to see that she incorporates so many plants, greens, grasses, ferns and mosses from the woods and garden - along with the flowers she purchases from the local wholesalers.
 And the judges were very grateful, heaping on the praise afterwards and providing enthusiastic applause as the designs unfolded.
 Nearly everyone in the audience worked their way to the front to snap phots of the completed designs.

 She is spending her time getting the Wildflower Island open for the season, giving tours, nurturing the seedlings for the home garden, working at the Master Gardner's and Teatown plant sales - and is currently getting her piano students ready for their June piano recital.

-In the Spring of 2011, Leah completed all of her course requirements at Cornell University and has earned the Master Gardener designation.
+Leah completed all of her course requirements at Cornell University and has earned the Master Gardener designation.
 Congratulations to Leah for all the hard work and to be awarded this prestigious honor.
 Her father was a Master Farmer, so it's only fitting that she follow in her father's footsteps as a Master Gardner!

 Leah has been selected as Wildflower Chairman, Federated Garden Clubs, Ninth District, State of New York.
 The Ninth District extends from approximately the Newburgh, New York, area on the north edge - down to New York City - and includes the five boroughs.
 Leah is honored to assume this position and will pour her energy and dedication into making the best of this fine opportunity.